wmeints/ml-quickstart-guide/labs/lab-03/README.md

 ## Step 3: Converting an existing project

-In the previous labs you've worked on a data analysis job and a machine learning job.
+In the previous lab you've worked on creating a regression model.
-Take one of these projects, and try to fit them in the template.
+Take this project, and try to fit it in the template using the online manual.

+You can find more information here: https://drivendata.github.io/cookiecutter-data-science/#directory-structure

 Feel free to ask others for help, and discuss what you would choose as your solution for making the necessary scripts inside the data science project!